iamandyjones/spotter-app/README.md

 ### Start the app

-Once the api is running, you can start the client app with:
+Once the server api is running, you can start the client app with:

 ```javascript
 npm start